apache/incubator-s2graph/README.md

 In order to achieve efficient data retrieval, a Label can be indexed using the "indices" option.

-Default value for indices is "_timestamp", a hidden label propery.
+Default value for indices is "_timestamp", a hidden label property.
 (All labels have _timestamp in their props under the hood.)

 The first index in indices array will be the primary index (Think of `PRIMARY INDEX idx_xxx`(`p1, p2`) in MySQL).